yhs666/mc-docs.zh-cn/articles/sql-database/sql-database-vnet-service-endpoint-rule-powershell.md

 ### 1. LOG into to your Azure account, needed only once per PS session.
 Assign variables.

 $yesno = Read-Host 'Do you need to log into Azure (only one time per powershell.exe session)?  [yes/no]';
-if ('yes' -eq $yesno) { Connect-AzureRmAccount -Environment AzureChinaCloud; }
+if ('yes' -eq $yesno) { Connect-AzAccount -Environment AzureChinaCloud; }

 # Assignments to variables used by the later scripts.
 # You can EDIT these values, if necessary.

 $SubscriptionName  = 'yourSubscriptionName';
-Select-AzureRmSubscription -SubscriptionName "$SubscriptionName";
+Select-AzSubscription -SubscriptionName "$SubscriptionName";

 $ResourceGroupName   = 'yourRGName';
 $VNetName            = 'yourVNetName';